How to Select and Implement the Right Tools for Mainframe DevOps Transformation

 So far, we have shared a top-level overview of this project, discussed the importance of building dedicated teams for mainframe DevOps, explained the initial automation we created for this client, and showed how we improved that initial automation over time.

-In this article, we will shift our focus to the tools underlying each of these steps in our client’s transformation, and how we improved them in parallel to the more visible steps of their transformation.
+In this article, we will shift our focus to the DevOps tools for mainframe underlying each of these steps in our client’s transformation, and how we improved them in parallel to the more visible steps of their transformation.

 Why Choosing the Right Tooling is So Important for Mainframe DevOps